Large for gestational age: Mechanism

-How each of these factors leads to excess fetal growth is complex and not completed understood.
+How each of these factors leads to excess fetal growth is complex and not completely understood.

-Traditionally, the Pedersen hypothesis has been used to explain the mechanism in which uncontrolled gestational diabetes can lead to macrosomia, and many aspects of it have been confirmed with further studies.
+Traditionally, the Pedersen hypothesis has been used to explain the mechanism by which uncontrolled gestational diabetes can lead to macrosomia, and many aspects of it have been confirmed with further studies.
 This explanation proposes that impaired glucose control in the mother leads to a hyperglycemic state for the fetus, which leads to a hyperinsulinemia response, in turn causing increased glucose metabolism, fat deposition, and excess growth.

 It has also been shown that different patterns of excess fetal growth are seen in diabetic associated macrosomia compared to other predisposing factors, suggesting different underlying mechanisms.
-Specifically, macrosomic infants associated with glucose abnormalities are seen to have increased body fat, larger shoulders and abdominal circumference.
+Specifically, macrosomic infants associated with glucose abnormalities are seen to have increased body fat, larger shoulders, and abdominal circumference.

+Maternal Lipid metabolism

+During pregnancy, the levels of fat (lipids) in a mother's blood can influence how the baby grows.
+Studies have shown that higher levels of triglyceride and remnant cholesterol early in pregnancy are linked to faster fetal growth and a greater chance of the baby being born larger than average for its gestational age.
+Later in pregnancy, higher total cholesterol in the mother's blood has also been linked to higher birthweight, supporting the idea that maternal lipid levels can directly affect the baby's growth.

 Diagnosis

 Diagnosing fetal macrosomia cannot be performed until after birth, as evaluating a baby's weight in the womb may be inaccurate.
 While ultrasound has been the primary method for diagnosing LGA, this form of fetal weight assessment remains imprecise, as the fetus is a highly variable structure in regards to density and weight— no matter the gestational age.
 Ultrasonography involves an algorithm that incorporates biometric measurements of the fetus, such as biparietal diameter (BPD), head circumference (HC), abdominal circumference (AC), and femur length (FL), to calculate the estimated fetal weight (EFW).
 Variability of fetal weight estimations has been linked to differences due to sensitivity and specificity of ultrasound algorithms as well as to the individual performing the ultrasound examination.

 In addition to sonography, fetal weight can also be assessed using clinical and maternal methods.
-Clinical methods for estimating fetal weight involves measuring the mother's symphysis-fundal height and performing Leopold's maneuvers, which can help with determining the fetus position in utero in addition to size.
-However, as this method relies heavily on practitioner experience and technique, it does not provide an accurate and definite diagnosis of an LGA infant and only would only serve as a potential indication of suspected macrosomia.
-Fetal weight can also be estimated through a mother's subjective assessment of the fetus size, but this method is dependent on a mother's experience with past pregnancies and may not be clinically useful.
-There are new methods being studied for their accuracy in predicting fetal weight, such as measuring fetal soft tissue, but more research needs to be done to find a consistent, reliable method.
+Clinical methods for estimating fetal weight involve measuring the mother's symphysis-fundal height and performing Leopold's maneuvers, which can help with determining the fetus's position in utero in addition to size.
+However, as this method relies heavily on practitioner experience and technique, it does not provide an accurate and definite diagnosis of an LGA infant and would only serve as a potential indication of suspected macrosomia.
+Fetal weight can also be estimated through a mother's subjective assessment of the fetus's size, but this method is dependent on a mother's experience with past pregnancies and may not be clinically useful.
+New methods are being studied for their accuracy in predicting fetal weight, such as measuring fetal soft tissue, but more research needs to be done to find a consistent, reliable method.